yingweiwo

 Therapeutic Uses

-Sovaldi is a hepatitis C virus (HCV) nucleotide analog NS5B polymerase inhibitor indicated for the treatment of chronic hepatitis C (CHC) infection as a component of a combination antiviral treatment regimen. /Included in US product label/
+Sovaldi is a hepatitis C virus (HCV) nucleotide analog NS5B polymerase inhibitor indicated for the treatment of chronic hepatitis C (CHC) infection as part of a combination antiviral therapy regimen. /US product label includes/

-The following points should be considered when initiating treatment with Sovaldi: Monotherapy of Sovaldi is not recommended for treatment of chronic hepatitis C (CHC).
-Treatment regimen and duration are dependent on both viral genotype and patient population.
-Treatment response varies based on baseline host and viral factors.
+The following should be considered when initiating treatment with Sovaldi: Sovaldi monotherapy is not recommended for chronic hepatitis C (CHC).
+Treatment regimen and duration depend on viral genotype and patient population.
+Treatment response varies depending on host and viral baseline factors.

 Pharmacodynamics